 Street Art, Capitalism Clash

-As corporations and other powers became more privy to the benefits of incorporating street art into their marketing materials, artists bristled against the appropriation of their intellectual property without compensation.
+As the business world embraced street art as a tactic in its marketing toolbox, artists bristled at the use of their intellectual property without compensation.
 In 2018, H&M entered into a legal battle with Revok when the company featured his art in a promotional video without credit or compensation.
 As Hyperallergic reported, “H&M denied his claims, arguing that the graffiti, which covers New York City property, is vandalism, and that Revok [had] no copyright rights to assert.”

 Meanwhile, street art is flourishing in an increasing number of American cities, with many hosting their own mural festivals.
 Illegal public art and all forms that fall under its umbrella occupies a nebulous space right now.
 Only its artists know the real rules: getting out and getting up no matter what.